BertilBraun/Advanced-Techniques-in-Chess-Engines/AIZeroChessBot-C++/README.md

 (We are using Stockfish 8 on the cluster, because it is the only version that compiles there)

+We generated about 16mil samples from mainly the lichess evaluations over 4h on 4 nodes of the cluster.
+The training of the model is currently running and is queued with 4 hours.
+After that, we will evaluate the performance of the model and the self-play games.
+How that affects the performance of the model is yet to be seen.

 - The model seems to have collapsed on the value head.
 The value head is always predicting `-0.1435`.
 This is a problem that needs to be addressed.
 For now, I restarted training with a new model and a new optimizer and added a way larger search space for the best move in the self-play algorithm.
 - There is little to no coherence between the policy of our model and stockfish's evaluation of the board state.
 The hope is that this will improve with more training.